- Taste of Kendall

 As a student at Chicago’s No.1 institute that prepares students for careers in the culinary arts you will learn more than the necessary skills and methods for success as a chef – you will also study the business and logistical side of foodservice to help prepare you for entrepreneurship and maintaining your own restaurant.
 The courses in our culinary arts program vary from cooking classes like Intro to Stocks, Sauces, and Soups and Breakfast Production to more universal classes like Food Service Management and Professional Development.

 Our faculty utilizes their real-world experience to help prepare you for the fast-paced atmosphere of a restaurant kitchen while going beyond theory to teach you the invaluable methods for workplace success, communication, and confidence.
 All of our courses go beyond the textbook and focus on the reality of food preparation and service to create bona fide culinary experts.
-For a full list of our courses read our academic catalogue.
+For a full list of our courses read our academic catalog.

 What should I look for in a culinary program?